Student Expression

 Can my school restrict the type of language I use to express myself?

 YES.
 For example, your school can limit your speech if it contains language with graphic sexual references.
-In general, the First Amendment allows schools to prevent you from using profanity.
-Under Education Code 48907, however, your school can stop you from using profanity only when you are writing in your school newspaper and your adviser believes you are violating professional standards of English or journalism, or perhaps in the classroom during instructional time.
+The First Amendment does not prevent schools from prohibiting you from using profanity.
+But Education Code 48907 provides greater protection for your speech.
+Under that California law, public and charter schools can only stop you from using profanity when you are writing in your school newspaper and your adviser believes you are violating professional standards of English or journalism or when it incites other students to create a clear and present danger of disrupting the school, violating school rules, or participating in illegal activities.

 Can my school restrict speech about drugs or other illegal activities?